FarhanMobashir/looping/docs/intro.md

 # Welcome

 Hi there 👋.
-I am really excite to share that here in this website I will be sharing my programking learning with all of you and i hope it may help you in someway.
+I am really excite to share that here in this website I will be sharing my programming learning with all of you and i hope it may help you in someway.

 ## About Me